AsYetUntitled/Framework/README.md

 <br/>
 <b>This build is for [extDB2] (https://github.com/Torndeco/extdb2)</b>
 ------
-To setup extDB2 you need to use the Windows/Linux pre-compiled build and edit the extdb-conf.ini "MySQL_Example" field to "AltisLife" with your Database name and login SQL user details, like this:
+To setup extDB2 you need to use the Windows/Linux pre-compiled build and edit the extdb-conf.ini "MySQL_Example" field to "ArmaLife" with your Database name and login SQL user details, like this:
 ```
-[AltisLife]
+[ArmaLife]
 Type = MySQL
-Name = arma3life
+Name = AltisLife

 Username = MyDatabaseLogin
 Password = MyDatabasePassword